 If you cancel within 24 hours of the renewal you get a full refund, otherwise they’ll give you a prorated amount.

 They can be reached by email with any issues.
-I find their billing and cancellation policy straightforward, however some people have had issues while cancelling their accounts.
+Note, people have had issues while cancelling their accounts.

 Dollar Flight Club partners